Cloud computing & data sovereignty for dummies: What’s the cloud? | Blog

 It’s a tricky question, not because it’s hard to answer but because the actual answer is of relative importance.

 The point is that whoever owns the infrastructure where your info is stored you are not that entity.
 Whether you are an individual, a company, or an organization, you rely on someone else’s infrastructure by using cloud-based services.
+Cloud service providers are responsible for managing the cloud platform, ensuring the security of data stored, and maintaining compliance with data laws and data residency requirements.
+Cloud computing poses privacy concerns because the service provider can access the data stored in the cloud at any time.

 That’s a primary feature of cloud computing – and it’s also where things get complicated and possibly very tricky.
 Because if this lack of ownership is not balanced out, it makes it borderline impossible to comply with data protection regulations like the GDPR.
+This is why organizations must encrypt data to prevent unauthorized access, in addition to using secure cloud infrastructure, to protect digital assets.

-… Where You Store a Lot of Personal Data
+… Where You Store a Lot of Personal Data and Data Sovereignty Matters

 Let’s get back to what we’ve said before about emails: your conversations are not conjured out of thin air every time you click “login.”
 Instead, they are stored in servers.